Ramón Avanceña

 Ramón Avanceña y Quiosay (April 13, 1872 – June 12, 1957) was a Chief Justice of the Supreme Court of the Philippines.
 He served from 1925 to 1941, when he resigned at the beginning of the Japanese occupation of the Philippines during World War II.
-He was from Villa de Arevalo, Iloilo City.
+He was from Arevalo, Iloilo City.

-Early life and career
+Early life and education

+Avanceña was born on April 13, 1872 to Lucas Avanceña and Petra Quiosay in Molo, Iloilo City, but grew up in Arevalo, Iloilo City.

 He earned his Bachelor of Arts at Colegio de San Juan de Letran and Bachelor of Laws at University of Santo Tomas.

+Legal career

 Ramón Avanceña served as a legal adviser to the Federal State of the Visayas, the revolutionary government of provinces of Iloilo, Capiz and Antique, and was chosen to negotiate with the American forces on Panay during the Philippine–American War.

 During the American Colonial Era, he was appointed as assistant attorney in the Bureau of Justice.
-In 1905 he was appointed auxiliary judge.
+In 1905, he was appointed auxiliary judge.
 He was Attorney General of the Philippines from 1914 until 1917, when he was appointed to the Supreme Court as an Associate Justice.
 Upon the death of Manuel Araullo in 1924, he succeeded as Chief Justice, but he had to wait until 1925 to be formally appointed.

-He was supposed to join Philippine Commonwealth President Manuel L. Quezon in exile during the onset of the Japanese Occupation, but worried that he would not be together with his family, he decided to stay put.
+He was supposed to join Philippine Commonwealth President Manuel L. Quezon in exile during the onset of the Japanese Occupation, but worried that he would not be together with his family, so he decided to stay put.

+Personal life

-His sons, José, Alberto, and Jesús, became practicing attorneys.
+His sons José, Alberto, and Jesús became practicing attorneys.

-The Ramon Avanceña National High School in Villa de Arevalo, Iloilo City and Ramon Avanceña High School in Quiapo, Manila are named after him.
+The Ramon Avanceña National High School in Arevalo, Iloilo City and Ramon Avanceña High School in Quiapo, Manila are named after him.